MeshVoid/PythonCrashCourse/Chapter9/notes.md

 first_up = choice(players) # this method takes a list or a tuple and returns a randomly chosen element first_up
 ```

+## Styling Classes

+Class names should be written in CamelCase.
+Do not use underscores, capitalize the first letter of each word in the name.

+Instance and module names should be written in lowercase with underscores between words.

+Every class should have docstring immediately following the class definition.
+Docstrings should be brief and describe what the class does.
+Each module should also have a docstring describing what the classes in a module can be used for.

+Within a class use one blank line between methods, and within a module you can use two blank lines to separate classes.

+If you need to import a module from the standard library and a module that you wrote, place the import statement for the standard library module first.
+Then add a blank line and the import statement for the module you wrote.

+In programs with multiple import statements, this convention makes it easier to see where